PE not only helps support children’s health and fitness but also challenges them to work both individually and as a team.

 Fitness for all

-We introduce PE to even our youngest children and focus on the importance of exercise and fitness throughout the School.
+Our full time Director of PE introduces PE to even our youngest children and focuses on the importance of exercise and fitness throughout the Nursery and School.
 Older pupils are taught to play team games and where possible entered into local events offered to smaller schools.
-For example, we take part in high five netball rallies, an England Netball initiative to introduce a simplified netball game to both boys and girls in the UK.
+For example, we take part in ISA competetions and we introduce a simplified netball game to both boys and girls in the UK.